IRS Notice CP2000: What It Is and How to Respond

 1. Make sure you actually earned the income that the IRS is claiming you did not report.

-Go through the “Explanation of changes to your Form 1040” section and review, line by line, every item of income in this section and ask yourself, “Did I actually earn this income?”
+Go through the “What caused the differences” section — as well as the “Proposed changes to your tax return” tables — and review, line by line, every item of income the IRS says third parties reported, and ask yourself, “Did I actually earn this income?”

 So starting here, you’re going to be making a list of things that: